Kotka

 You must ensure that you have a stable high-speed internet connection for remote online sessions and that your computer/laptop is equipped with a camera, microphone & speakers/headset.
 A mobile phone (smartphone) is not a suitable device for studies.

-on 11 January 2023 at 9 am on Kouvola Campus, Meduusa studio, address Rykmentintie 4, room MS12
+on 28 August 2023 at 9.30 am on Kouvola Campus, Meduusa studio, address Rykmentintie 4, room MS12.

-The contact days in this part-time programme are delivered in-class on the Kouvola Campus, Finland in every three weeks for two days.
 If you are unable to be present on campus when the studies begin due to delays in the residence permit process, contact your Student Affairs Advisor for further instructions.

-All students must be present on campus by 9 February 2023.
-The next possibility to start studies after that will be in January 2024 with a new group.
+All students must be present on campus by 4 September 2023.
+The next possibility to start studies after that will be in August 2024 with a new group.

 Contact information

-on Mon 22 August 2022 at 11.00 am Finnish time (UTC +3) on Mikkeli Campus, building M (Mikpoli), address Patteristonkatu 2, Mikkeli
+on 1 September 2023 at 12.00 noon Finnish time (UTC +3) on Mikkeli Campus, building M (Mikpoli), classroom MB310 address Patteristonkatu 2, Mikkeli

-The studies in this programme are delivered in-class on the Mikkeli Campus, Finland.
 If you are unable to be present on campus when the studies begin due to delays in the residence permit process, contact your Student Affairs Advisor for further instructions.
-All students must be present on campus by 30 September 2022.
+All students must be present on campus by 11 September 2023 at the latest.
+The next possibility to start studies after that will be in August 2024 with a new group.

 Contact information

-on 22 August 2022 at 10.00 am Finnish time (UTC +3), online
+on 7 September 2023 at 8.15 am Finnish time (UTC +3), online

 You must ensure that you have a stable high-speed internet connection for remote online sessions and that your computer/laptop is equipped with a camera, microphone & speakers/headset.
 A mobile phone (smartphone) is not a suitable device for studies.